Karori: Karori pool

-Karori pool is a modern indoor swimming complex with a 25-meter heated pool, learners' pool, toddlers' pool, spa pool and a 30-meter hydro-slide.
+Karori pool is a modern indoor swimming complex with a 25-metre heated pool, learners' pool, toddlers' pool, spa pool and a 30-metre hydro-slide.
 The pool was originally an outdoor facility first opened in 1936.
 The pool was converted to an indoor pool in 2001 and additional work in 2010 added the hydro-slide.
 The pool is home to the Karori Pirates swimming club.

 Shopping

 The centre of Karori contains a basic shopping mall with two supermarkets, a Council-operated library (containing a café), a recreation centre and other amenities.

 Library

 Karori Library opened in the 1840s, operating out of the community hall at the site of the present day library on Karori Road.
 In November 2005, the current two-level library and café were opened.
 The architects were Warren and Mahoney and the building received critical acclaim receiving this review in Architecture New Zealand: "The Karori library is a box of light that shines brightly in an overcast suburb.
 The relationship to the street is a model for all those who design for the outer city."